himanshugj/clean-label-attack-DPSGD/ReadMe.md

 # Limitations of Gradient Shaping as a defense against Data Poisoning

 This is the official implementation of the project - Limitations of Gradient Shaping Against Data Poisoning.
+In this work, I tried to test if Gradient Shaping (Differentially Private SGD is a robust optimization against clean label backdoor attacks.
+The `Analysis and Report.pdf` file contains a detailed implementation and analysis report.